 Adoption is the only way to transfer legal parenthood.
 Only married couples or single people can adopt.
 If the couple is in a de facto relationship, only one partner can legally adopt.
 The other can become a legal guardian, which has a lesser status.
 Before same-sex marriage was legalised in August 2013, same-sex couples could not jointly adopt children.

-Parenting situations in New Zealand are diverse.
-There are sole- and shared- parenting situations, and some parenting is done within extended families.
+Parenting arrangements in New Zealand are diverse.
+Parenting may be sole or shared, and some parenting is done within extended families.

-In the 19th and early 20th centuries the death of a parent was common – in 1936 there were three widows for every separated or divorced woman.
+In the 19th and early 20th centuries parents often died relatively young – in 1936 there were three widows for every separated or divorced woman.

 Later in the 20th century sole parenthood was usually the result of parents separating.
 Some sole parents formed new relationships and, if the other partner also had children, this created blended families.
 A 1995 study showed that up to two-thirds of mothers who separated found a new partner within five years.

-Blended families were more prevalent from the 1970s because of increased rates of relationship break-ups and the formation of new relationships.
+Blended families were more prevalent from the 1970s because of increased rates of relationship break-up and the formation of new relationships.
 A 2004 study found that one in 10 children born after 1970 had lived in a blended family by the age of five, compared with one in 20 children born before 1970.
-Just under 40% of children spent some time living with their mother only before they turned 17.
+Almost 40% of children had spent some time not living with their father before they turned 17.

 Before colonisation, parenting in Māori society occurred within the context of the whānau (extended family), which often comprised three or more generations.
 The care of children was a collective responsibility.
 Much care was provided by the grandparent generation.
 Parents had other whānau responsibilities in addition to parenting.